SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 *Rainbow should be here soon.
 Since I'm teaching her in the kitchen, I'll be here to hear the timer go off.*

-*After the cake is done and cooled down I'll add the special design I thought up.*
+*After the cake is done and cooled down, I'll add a special design to it.*

 *I have a few ideas for the dress, I should be able to talk to Fluttershy about them.*